npg70/galbreath-old/sources/campbeltown.md

 ## Page 349

-Deemed "missing" in 1940 from the Battle of Dunkirk:
+Deemed missing in 1940 from the Battle of Dunkirk:

 > Gunner Dan Galbraith, c/o Mason, Mill Street - 201st Anti-tank Battery, R.A.